pinohu/DYNASTY/empire-bible/volume-ii-legal-fiduciary/book-3-business-entities/chapter-8-pnr-holdings-complex.md

 - Maintain records
 - Update as needed

-**[Your Organization] Registration**: Register all valuable IP, including trademarks, copyrights, and other protectable assets.
+**OHU-PNR Registration**: Register all valuable IP, including trademarks, copyrights, and other protectable assets.

 #### Protection Strategies